skip to Main Content

 WHY UPPER-WORLD?

 In shamanic journeying, it is common to experience shamanic reality as being divided into three distinct realms.
-These are sometimes referred to as the ‘Upper-World’, the ‘middle-world’, and the ‘Lower-World’.
-This is because we usually experience the realms as being organised spatially, with the Upper-World being above us, the Lower-World below us, and the middle-world being the everyday world that we live in (and some more besides).
+These are sometimes referred to as the Upper-World, the middle-world, and the Lower-World.
+This is because, when we do shamanic journeys, we usually experience the realms as being organised spatially, with the Upper-World above us, the Lower-World below us, and the middle-world being the everyday world that we live in (and sometimes more besides).

-The three realms are quite different to each other.
-Each realm has distinct qualities, and different ‘inhabitants’.
-Each realm needs a different set of skills from the journeyer, and a different awareness and approach.
+The three realms are quite distinct.
+Each has its own unique qualities, feel, and “inhabitants.”
+Consequently, each realm requires a different set of skills from the journeyer, along with a different awareness and approach.

 Although people experience the same themes in the Upper-World, they clothe their experience in different images.